qthequartermasterman/fallout-houston-campaign/docs/denizens_of_the_wasteland/factions/major/oilbarons.md

 However, Emily's steadfast commitment to the Lone Star Republic's future was tested when the Oil Barons tightened their control over energy resources.
 The Oil Barons' domination stifled progress and innovation, leaving the Republic vulnerable and dependent on their domain.
 The ambitious engineer despised the Oil Barons' iron grip and the limitations they placed on the potential of the Republic.
 She saw their restrictive policies as a direct obstruction to the prosperity and advancement of her people.

-As fate would have it, during a critical negotiation with the Oil Barons, Emily encountered Leonard Petrovich, a key representative of the faction.
+As fate would have it, during a [critical negotiation with the Oil Barons](lonestarrepublic.md#negotiation-for-oilfield-outpost-2286), Emily encountered Leonard Petrovich, a key representative of the faction.
 Their discussions were intense, filled with spirited debates and tense exchanges.
 However, through the heated words and impassioned arguments, an unspoken connection began to form between them.
 They recognized in each other a shared vision of progress and a longing for a brighter future.

-In a surprising turn of events, Leonard Petrovich offered Emily a unique opportunity—to join the Oil Barons and work on "special projects" that would shape the future of the faction's energy operations.
+In a surprising turn of events, Leonard Petrovich offered Emily a unique opportunity—to join the Oil Barons and work on ["special projects"](#the-secret-project-securitron-army) that would shape the future of the faction's energy operations.
 Intrigued by the prospect of unraveling the secrets locked away within the Oil Barons' grasp, and driven by a deep sense of loyalty to her people, Emily accepted the offer, leaving behind her close friend, Sarah Dawson, who saw this as a personal betrayal.

-Within the confines of the Oil Barons' enclave, Emily's brilliance found a new stage.
+Within the confines of the Oil Barons' labs, Emily's brilliance found a new stage.
 She spearheaded cutting-edge research, pushing the boundaries of energy production and innovation.
-Emily's commitment to her people never wavered, and she worked tirelessly to uncover solutions that would liberate her former home, the Lone Star Republic, from the shackles of the Oil Barons' control.
+Most importantly, she helped architect Leonard Petrovich's Securitron army.
+Through all of this, Emily's commitment to her people never wavered, and she worked tirelessly to uncover solutions that would liberate her former home, the Lone Star Republic, from the shackles of the Oil Barons' control.
+As her project with the Securitrons drew to a close, she began to fear for her home and installed a backdoor into their programming, and she began to secretly work on a plan to return to the Lone Star Republic, and if Petrovich became too dangerous, to use the backdoor to disable the Securitron Army.

-Despite her intense focus on furthering the Oil Barons' technological capabilities, Emily secretly harbored a desire to open a new chapter for her people, one where the Lone Star Republic could become self-sufficient and free from the constraints of the Oil Barons' dominance.
-Deep within her heart, she longed for the day when she would be able to share her breakthroughs and noble intentions with her friend Sarah and the people she had fought so hard to uplift.

-As tensions rise in the Gulf Coast Wasteland, fueling the ever-present conflict between the Lone Star Republic and the Oil Barons, Emily remains a brilliant enigma, straddling both sides of the divide.
-With each discovery, she knows she holds the key to transforming the destiny of an entire region and reshaping the balance of power.

-Dr. Emily Wells journeys on, a figure of intellectual prowess and an agent of change.
-Her story weaves through the annals of the Lone Star Republic, leaving a mark on its history as she works tirelessly to bring light, innovation, and a glimmer of hope to her homeland once more.
+{{ render_character_block(character_emily_wells) }}

 ## History
 ### Pre-War History